tdwg/bdq/tg2/_review/index.md

 ## 1. Introduction

 ### 1.1 Purpose
 Beyond data availability, data quality is probably the most significant issue for users of biodiversity data.
-Data quality is treated as fitness for a particular use, not as an inherent characteristic of data as described in detail in the User's Guide section [Context for Quality, Uses and Purposes](docs/guide/users/index.md#3-context-for-quality-uses-and-purposes-non-normative).
+Data quality is treated as fitness for a particular use, not as an inherent characteristic of data as described in detail in [3.
+Context for Quality, Uses and Purposes](docs/guide/users/index.md#3-context-for-quality-uses-and-purposes-non-normative) in the [BDQ User's Guide](docs/guide/users/index.md).
 The Biodiversity Data Quality (BDQ) standard is meant to provide a modular, extensible framework for assessing the quality of biodiversity data relative to specific uses.

 ### 1.2 Audience
 Intended for: